diogodanielsoaresferreira/CRC-8_VHDL/README.md

 Encoder gates + checker_8bit gates:
 81+8=89

-V3:
+## V3:
-Versão com bits do CRC calculados tendo em conta as várias componentes do resto da divisão dos bits de entrada pelo polinómio gerador.
+Version with CRC bits calculated taking into account the components of the remainder of the division of the input bits by the generating polynomial.

-Encoder:
+### Encoder:
-Atraso máximo do bloco é o atraso máximo dos blocos para cada bit (xors com o CRC são efetuados em paralelo):
+Maximum block delay is the maximum block delay for each bit (xors with CRC are done in paralell):
 8 ns.

-Nº de portas é a soma de todos os xors utilizados nos blocos para cada bit:
+Number of gates is the sum of all xors used in the blocks for each bit:
 64

-Checker:
+### Checker:
-Atraso total do encoder (xors com o CRC são efetuados em paralelo) + Nor final:
+Overal encoder delay (xors with CRC are done in paralell) + final Nor:
 8+6=14 ns

-Nº de portas:
+Number of gates:
-Nº de portas do encoder + nº de portas para o Xor com o CRC + nº de portas do check8 final:
+Encoder gates + Xor gates with CRC + final check8 gates:
 64+8+7=79

-V4:
+## V4:
-V3 otimizada, com menos portas lógicas devido ao cálculo de combinações
+Optimized V3, with lesser gates due to the combinations calculations

-Encoder:
+### Encoder:

-Atraso:
+Delay:
 8 ns

-Nº de portas:
+Number of gates
-38 portas lógicas
+38 gates

-Checker:
+### Checker:

-Atraso:
+Delay:
-Atraso do encoder + Atraso do check_8=
+Encoder delay + check_8 delay
 8+6=14ns

-Nº de portas:
+Number of gates:
-38+8(é necessário xor com bits do CRC)+7(para calcular o check_crc)= 38+8+7=53
+38+8(It is needed an Xor with the CRC bits)+7(to calculate check_crc)= 38+8+7=53

 Diogo Ferreira